-When Machine Creation Services (MCS) or Provisioning Services (PVS) creates multiple VDAs with the configured master image and Microsoft Message Queuing (MSMQ) installed, those VDAs can have the same QMId under certain conditions.
-This case might cause various issues, for example:
+When Machine Creation Services (MCS) or Citrix ProvisioningTM creates multiple VDAs with a master image and Microsoft Message Queuing (MSMQ) installed, the VDAs might have the same QMId.
+The same QMId might cause various issues, for example:

 - Sessions might not be recorded even if the recording agreement is accepted. - The Session Recording Server might not be able to receive session logoff signals and therefore, sessions might always be in Live status.